Society Murders

-The Society Murders is the name given to the 4 April 2002 familicide of husband and wife millionaire socialites Margaret Mary Wales-King, 69, and husband, Paul Aloysius King, 75, in Melbourne, Victoria, Australia, by Wales-King's 34-year-old son, Matthew Robert Wales.
+The Society Murders is the name given to the 4 April 2002 parricide of husband and wife millionaire socialites Margaret Mary Wales-King, 69, and husband, Paul Aloysius King, 75, in Melbourne, Victoria, Australia, by Wales-King's 34-year-old son, Matthew Robert Wales.
 News media throughout Australia covered the crime and subsequent trial, which later became the subject of a book and a television film.

 Double murder

 On 4 April 2002, the victims, Margaret Wales-King and her second husband, Paul King, attended the Glen Iris home of Wales-King's youngest son Matthew Wales, a former hairdresser, and his Chilean-born wife Maritza Wales for dinner.
 That evening, Wales made, then drugged, their vegetable soup with crushed tablets stolen from his mother to make them drowsy.

 He then killed his mother and stepfather as they left the house by clubbing them to the back of the neck.
 After hiding the bodies in the front yard he then abandoned their car in Middle Park.
 After renting a trailer with his credit card, he wrapped them in doona covers and hid the bodies in his garage for two days.
 While searching for a bush burial site, he purchased a map and petrol on his credit card too.

 The couple was initially reported missing to Malvern Police by Wales-King's daughter on 8 April, and on 10 April, their vehicle was found.
 On 29 April, park rangers discovered the shallow grave in bushland near Marysville, Victoria.
 The two were buried one on top of the other with King lain above Wales-King.
 Autopsies indicated that the couple had been clubbed and also strangled.